aws-samples/iam-identity-center-team/docs/deployment/prerequisites.md

 ## Prerequisites

 - [AWS Organizations](https://aws.amazon.com/organizations/) managed multi account environment with [AWS IAM Identity Center](https://aws.amazon.com/iam/identity-center/) federated account access

+TEAM cannot be used to perform the following task:
+- Grant temporary access to the management account
+- Manage permission sets provisioned in the management account Read the [security considerations]({% link docs/overview/security.md %}) section for more information.
+{: .note}

 - Dedicated AWS account for deploying TEAM Application
   > As per AWS best practice, it is not recommended to deploy resources in the organization management account.
 Designate a dedicated account for deploying the TEAM solution.
   {: .note}